cristian20021/cristian20021/README.md

 # 💫 About Me:
-- ⚡ I'm currently a Software and Systems Engineering Student
+-  I'm a Software and Systems Engineering Student
-- 🔭 I’m currently working on exciting projects like an Arduino Spotify NFC player and a hotel management system, alongside other innovative software engineering challenges.
-- 🌱 I’m currently exploring frameworks like Flask and React, while deepening my knowledge in AI, DevOps, and AWS.
+-  I’m currently exploring frameworks like Flask and React, while deepening my knowledge in AI, DevOps, and AWS.
-- 👯 I’m looking to collaborate on innovative projects, especially those related to study planner apps or data analysis.

 ## LeetCode Profile Statistics